ardakayaa/Robotics-SearchAndSampleReturn/WRITEUP.md

 - - Perception
 - - Decision-making
 - Known Issues and Recomondations for Improvement

+# Updates for Re-Submission
+- I have updated perception of the Rover
+- - For thresholding instead of RGB, I used HLS.
+Accuracy got better.
+- I have closed Gold collecting part, to be able to focus more on navigation.

+- I have added StuckState.
+You can find it in (_supporting_functions.py_)

 # Summary
 - I have used Computer Vision techniques to process the image coming from thr Rover.